 Coloradans deeply value our natural environment.
 Thriving landscapes support our plants and wildlife; offer recreational, cultural, economic, and agricultural opportunities for residents and visitors; and provide clean air and water.

-As Colorado’s natural resources face increasing pressures from climate change and human use, we’re developing a proactive plan to protect them and the many benefits they provide.
+As Colorado’s natural resources face increasing pressures from climate change and growing human populations and uses, we’re developing a proactive strategy to protect and steward them and the many benefits they provide.

-Reflecting the latest scientific expertise and data, along with input from diverse stakeholders across Colorado, the plan will elevate collaborative opportunities for conservation and quality outdoor experiences.
-It will set a strategy that strengthens climate resilience and biodiversity, and establish a vision for inclusive, sustainable recreation access.
+Reflecting science, expertise, and data inclusive of diverse disciplines and knowledge, along with input from stakeholders across Colorado, the strategy will elevate opportunities for conservation and quality outdoor experiences.
+It will create a collaborative vision that strengthens climate resilience and biodiversity and fosters inclusive, sustainable recreational access.